The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-In summary, we reproduce here with a systematic and robust pipeline designed to minimize false positives, the original LkCa 15 ``b" H$\alpha$ detection reported in \citet{Sallum2015}.
-We do not, however, recover the LkCa 15 ``c" or ``d" protoplanet candidates with this new methodology.
+In summary, we reproduce here, with a systematic and robust pipeline designed to minimize false positives, the original LkCa~15 ``b" H$\alpha$ detection reported in \citet{Sallum2015}.
+We do not, however, recover the LkCa~15 ``c" or ``d" protoplanetary candidates, though this does not rule them out as protoplanets, as our achieved contrasts are modest at best.